 The earth's atmosphere contains just the right kind of gases – oxygen, nitrogen and carbon dioxide – without which the protein molecules and the other building blocks of life would not form.
 At the same time the atmosphere is free of such poisonous gases as hydrogen, methane and ammonia.
 What luck!
 Around our atmosphere is an ozone layer that allows heat and light to come in, but blocks the incoming ultraviolet radiation that are harmful to life.
 The atmosphere also provides a shield against tons of debris that regularly come from space.
 Thanks to the atmosphere these debris burn and reduce in size before they fall to earth.
 Luckily, the earth also has two giant neighbors – Jupiter and Saturn – which attract by gravity many asteroids and comets that would otherwise hit the earth and cause extinction of many species.

 The earth's soil mineralization is also important for life.
-If it is either too poor or too rich in nutrients, the diversity and complexity of species would be limited.
+If it were either too poor or too rich in nutrients, the diversity and complexity of species would be limited.

 The mean surface temperature of the earth is also critical.
-If the mean surface temperature of the earth goes up just by a few degrees, water vapor and carbon dioxide will collect in the atmosphere causing the surface temperature to rise even further, thus creating a runaway greenhouse effect.
-If the mean surface temperature of the earth falls by just a few degrees, ice and snow will form on the surface.
-Since ice and snow reflect solar energy better than uncovered land mass, the increased albedo (or the ratio of light reflected by a surface to the total amount of light falling on a surface) will lower the surface temperature further, causing runaway glaciation.
+If the mean surface temperature of the earth were to go up just by a few degrees, water vapor and carbon dioxide would collect in the atmosphere causing the surface temperature to rise even further, thus creating a runaway greenhouse effect.
+If the mean surface temperature of the earth were to fall by just a few degrees, ice and snow would form on the surface.
+Since ice and snow reflect solar energy better than uncovered land mass, the increased albedo (or the ratio of light reflected by a surface to the total amount of light falling on a surface) would lower the surface temperature further, causing runaway glaciation.

 Every mathematician knows how improbable it is for one lucky accident to be followed by another lucky accident, and that by another again.
 By the laws of probability, the odds are not simply added, but multiplied.
 A very small probability multiplied by another small probability, then multiplied again by a very small probability, and so on, results in a probability that is practically nil.
 For exactly the same reason, the chance of finding another planet, with the same lucky conditions as the earth, is extremely small – so small, in fact, that none has been found!
 There is a lot of excitement and speculation about some exoplanets discovered by use of the Kepler Space Telescope – such as the planet identified as Kepler-452b – but there is NO evidence or certainty that these planets actually support life.